hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Validation

-1. Set of passed permissions is fully included into set of existing permissions, and is not empty
+1. Set of passed permissions is fully included into set of existing permissions

 ## Detach role